worldline-go/auth/middlewares/authecho/README.md

 Schema string `cfg:"schema"`
 // Secure is the secure flag for the cookie.
 Secure bool `cfg:"secure"`

+// UseSession is use session instead of cookie.
+UseSession bool `cfg:"use_session"`
+// SessionKey secret key for session.
+SessionKey string `cfg:"session_key"`

 // TokenHeader to add token to header.
 TokenHeader bool `cfg:"token_header"`